aco4/LymeQuote/index.md

     // new Quote("THEY HIT THE PENTAGON", "Zach Hadel", null), new Quote("Millions of people worldwide suffer from autoimmune disease and chronic illness.
-What is fueling this 21st-century pandemic?", null, 2020), new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm")
+What is fueling this 21st-century pandemic?", null, 2020), new Quote("Matt loves skin", "Anthony Gu", 2022), new Quote("Early bird gets the worm"),
+    new Quote("It is only when mosquito land on your balls that you realize there is a way to solve problems without using violence.", "Confucius")
   ]

 function print_quotes() {